JATOS/JATOS_docs/versioned_docs/version-3.8.1/Manage_your_JATOS/User-Manager.md

 ## Superusers

-Superusers exist in JATOS only since version 3.7.4.
-By default the ability to turn a user into a Superuser is deactivated and has to be activated in the _production.conf_ by adding:
+By default the ability to turn a user into a Superuser is deactivated and has to be activated in `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3) by adding:

 ```
 jatos.user.role.allowSuperuser = true